a-r-r-o-w/mlm-product-customer-support-team/README.md

 **Discord:** Arrow#1334

 The required proofs for the contest can be found towards the bottom of this document.
+(Also, the plots may not be visible on a dark background.
+If you're not able to see the plots correctly, try using a light background or download and view the image)

 ### Problem Statement